Troyzhenny/zhengine/README.md

-# A rendering project i created to learn graphics programming
+# This is a rendering engine i'm building to learn graphics programming
-to start you need to ensure you have cmake installed and also Ninja because this is what is used to build the project (you don't have to use ninja you can use the default provided in Visual Studio but that is not what i'm using - i'm also using Zed Editor not Visual Studio).
+to start you need to ensure you have cmake installed and also Ninja (optional) to build the project.

 ### Quick note (for people using Zed)
 If you're using zed as well (this probably also pertain to vscode users, not sure)